wso2/docs-mi/en/docs/reference/mediators/callout-mediator.md

 ### Example 1 - Performing a direct service invocation

 In this example, the Callout Mediator does the direct service invocation to the `StockQuoteService` using the client request, gets the response, and sets the response as the first child of the SOAP message body.
-You can then use the [Send Mediator]({{base_path}}/reference/mediators/send-mediator) to send the message back to the client.
+You can then use the [Respond Mediator]({{base_path}}/reference/mediators/respond-mediator/) to send the message back to the client.

 ```xml
 <callout serviceURL="http://localhost:9000/services/SimpleStockQuoteService"